zhoujd/zzemacs/wiki/virt/qemu.md

 ## The fun of routing to Wifi

-    # cat  /etc/sysctl.conf
+    $ sudo cat  /etc/sysctl.conf
       net.ipv4.ip_forward = 1
-    # sysctl -p /etc/sysctl.conf
+    $ sudo sysctl -p /etc/sysctl.conf

-    ##Now, in this example, the bridge interface is br0 and the host system is connected through wlan0.
+    ## Now, in this example, the bridge interface is br0 and the host system is connected through wlan0.
-    ##First, help the traffic get through the wlan0
+    ## First, help the traffic get through the wlan0
-    # iptables -A FORWARD -i br0 -o wlan0 -j ACCEPT
+    $ sudo iptables -A FORWARD -i br0 -o wlan0 -j ACCEPT
-    # iptables -A POSTROUTING -t nat -o wlan0 -j MASQUERADE
+    $ sudoiptables -A POSTROUTING -t nat -o wlan0 -j MASQUERADE

-    ##Then, let the system know that the known traffic can get back at br0:
+    ## Then, let the system know that the known traffic can get back at br0:
     # iptables -A FORWARD -i wlan0 -o br0 -m state --state RELATED,ESTABLISHED -j ACCEPT

 ## Expanding the Filesystem

-    ##The qcow2 image is built such that, by running a simple command from within the VM environment,
+    ## The qcow2 image is built such that, by running a simple command from within the VM environment,
-    ##you can resize the root filesystem to fill the partitioned space.
+    ## you can resize the root filesystem to fill the partitioned space.
-    ##Note
+    ## Note
-    ##In this example, the filesystem to be resized is /dev/vda2 but it will depend on the drives that are available in the VM image
+    ## In this example, the filesystem to be resized is /dev/vda2 but it will depend on the drives that are available in the VM image
     ## – it could be /dev/sda2 or something similar.
-    ##Before the rootfs is resized, running df -h from within the VM environment will show you that /dev/vda2 has a size of 3.1G.
+    ## Before the rootfs is resized, running df -h from within the VM environment will show you that /dev/vda2 has a size of 3.1G.
-    ##To grow the partition, resize the /dev/vda2 partition and then check df -h again to see that it is now 31G:
+    ## To grow the partition, resize the /dev/vda2 partition and then check df -h again to see that it is now 31G:

     purism@pureos:~$ sudo resize2fs /dev/vda2
     resize2fs 1.44.4 (18-Aug-2018)